 If you access your email account via your web browser, Grammarly will automatically be on hand to offer assistance as you compose your messages.
 However, if you use Outlook, you’ll have to download the free Microsoft Office add-in, which is also compatible with Word.
 However, this is currently only available to Windows PC users.

 Of course, the Microsoft suite already has its own spell checker, which is pretty substantial, but Grammarly claims to pick up on things that Office overlooks.
-Indeed, this video shows a document that passes Word without a hitch, yet clicking on the Grammarly button flags up a whopping 18 mistakes.
+Indeed, there are a number of videos on YouTube which show documents that pass Word without a hitch, yet clicking on the Grammarly button flags up multiple mistakes unreported in Word.

 The Bespoke Digital team prefers to use Google Docs when writing content, as the Cloud-based collaboration is much more efficient than saving multiple versions of documents, tracking changes and emailing them back and forth.

-Having said that, Google Drive doesn’t currently support the Grammarly plugin, so we tend to draft documents in Docs and then paste them into Grammarly’s web-based editing platform.
+Google Drive has only recently supported Grammarly plugin, and it’s still in beta mode, so we often draft documents in Docs and then paste them into Grammarly’s web-based editing platform to run a final proof.
 This might sound like a faff, but the benefits far outweigh the con of spending five seconds to copy and paste.